MrOsamah/where-in-methnab/README.md

 You can see a live demo [Here](https://mrosamah.github.io/where-in-methnab/).

 ### Contribution
-You are more than welcome to fix a bug or add a feature, actually, I would love that xD
+You are more than welcome to fix a bug or add a feature, actually, I would love to xD

 ### References
 - Class Material.